 Tickets range from €1.60 – €2.00 depending on the route you take and can be purchased on the bus.
 Bus schedules can be found here.

-Whether you’re spending 2 days in Milos or 4 days in Milos, the island of Milos is a Greek island destination rich in breathtaking sunsets, crystalline water, friendly people, and rejuvenating air.
+Whether you’re spending 2 days or 4 days, the Milos is a Greek island destination rich in breathtaking sunsets, crystalline water, friendly people, and rejuvenating air.

 The good thing is that the island is quite small, so most things can easily be rearranged on this itinerary depending on the length of your stay and interests.